 Nothing more than a folded dipole

 The classic halo is nothing more than a folded dipole, not stretched, but put into a circular shape, with some open space between the dipole ends.
-That circular shape makes it nearly omnidirectional.
-It also lowers the impedance of the folded dipole from 300 ohm to 50 ohm.
 Impedance matching is not necessary.
 You can feed the halo with any 50 ohm coax.
 In addition, the classic halo is more broadband than the modern halo.
 I measured about 15% more compared to the halo with gamma match.

 In a square shape

-Now the halo is very flexible, because in addition to a circular shape, the halo also works great if you place it in a square shape.
-Even then the impedance is 50 ohms.
+The halo is very flexible.
+In addition to a circular shape, the halo also works great if you place it in a square shape.
+Then the feedpoint impedance is still 50 ohms.
 Such a square halo is also popularly called ‘Squalo’, a combination of ‘square’ and ‘halo’.

 Making your own halo is so easy

-I don’t understand why this type of antenna is not used more commonly as a limited space DX antenna solution.
+For me personally, it’s difficult to understand why this type of antenna is not used more commonly as a limited space DX antenna solution.
 The classic halo is such an easy to build antenna.
-You can actually choose to build one with a circular or square shape.
 I chose the circle shape for the 6m version.
 The materials for it are easy to obtain.

 Folded speaker cable dipole

 Starting with the folded dipole.
 You can use speaker cable for this.
 For example 2x 0.75mm2 (#18 AWG) is fine.
 You take half a wavelength of wire, a little over 3m (118″) in this case.
 Connect (solder) the ends together.
 Then cut one of the two wires in the middle.
-You solder one wire to the core of your coax and the other to the shield.
-Make it waterproof with a little nail polish.
-Or you solder the wires to a SO-239 chassis socket or attach ring connectors to a dipole center connector.
+Solder one wire to the core of your coax and the other to the shield.
+You make it weatherproof with a little nail polish.
+Or solder the wires to a SO-239 chassis socket or attach ring connectors to a dipole center connector.

 The hoop or polyethylene hose as spreader